Munazirul/OpenPassword/README.md

 1. Store passwords with strong encryption using openssl.
 2. Generate strong passwords.
 3. Check for password breach.
 4. Take a backup of all your encrypted passwords to your Gmail.
-5. Generate strong password.
+(New feature)
+5. Create password hint.
+6. No breaching passwords in your memory.

 # Steps to install this tool on your linux machine.
 1. `git clone https://github.com/Munazirul/OpenPassword`